 We can also set and clear breakpoints elsewhere in the code using the same commands.
-To set (and then clear) a breakpoint in hello2.m at line 11, call dbstatus will show all breakpoints that are currently active.
-Note that if you try to set a breakpoint at a non-command line (such as a comment), the breakpoint will be set at the next valid command.
+To set (and then clear) a breakpoint in hello2.m at line 11, call dbstop in hello2 at 11 dbclear in hello2 at 11 dbstatus will show all breakpoints that are currently active.
+Note that if you try to set a breakpoint at a noncommand line (such as a comment), the breakpoint will be set at the next valid command.